Audit committee report

 - Reviewed the quality and effectiveness of the external audit process

-- Based on our satisfaction with the results of activities outlined above, recommended to the board that Deloitte should be reappointed for 2018, with Mr Mashifane nominated as the registered auditor
+- Based on its satisfaction with the results of activities outlined above, recommended to the board that Deloitte should be reappointed for 2019, with Mr Mashifane nominated as the registered auditor

-- Determined the fees to be paid and the terms of engagement of the auditor
+- Determined fees to be paid and terms of engagement of the auditor

 - Ensured the appointment of the auditor complies with the Companies Act and other relevant legislation

 The committee has satisfied itself of the appropriateness of the expertise and experience of Ms Ramano, the financial director, and confirms this to shareholders.